nvdaaddons/teamViewer/readme.md

 *	download [stable version][1]
 *	download [development version][2]

-This add-on helps to improve accessibility of TeamViewer with nVDA.
+This add-on improves accessibility of TeamViewer with nVDA.

 It's based on TeamViewerNVDASupport add-on, developed by the same author.
 You should uninstall that old add-on to use this one, since both have common keystrokes and features.